 Despite the pain and the isolation from home, that special feeling was there.
 And, it was all so interesting!

-Twenty years later in 1964, I was undergoing my one-year administrative residency in a general, community hospital south of San Francisco.
-I spent one month of my traineeship as an orderly.
-I was under the direction of a male licensed vocational nurse who had been a medic in the military.
+Twenty years later in 1964, I was undergoing my one-year administrative residency in a community hospital south of San Francisco.
+For one month of my traineeship I was an orderly, under the direction of a male licensed vocational nurse who had been a medic in the military.
 The workstation was the Intensive Care Unit, First shift, 7 a.m. to 3 p.m.

 Patients in the ICU were ill with many problems, in some cases, not all of them identified.
 They were victims of internal trauma: diseased circulatory systems, nervous systems, digestive systems.
 All were aged 45 or more, some as old as 70, which seemed quite old to me then.
 Some were comatose; one was occasionally delirious with infection.
 I learned to feed them, change their bed linen, shave them, clean up their body wastes, massage them, listen to them.
 I took their TPRs regularly (temperature, pulse, and respiration).
 I measured their I&Os (the volume of fluid intake and output).
 I watched two people die, one from a worn- out liver and one who just wanted to be left alone and not be helped.
 He was old and tired and said he had had enough, despite (or because of?) the incessant encouragement of his family.